man-group/hexplode/README.md

 neighbours changing the ownership of neighbouring counters over to the current player in the process.
 This process can often generate a chain reaction.
 The winner is the player that removes all of their opponents counters from the board.

-This bundle contains an implementation of the game that allows you to write algo players in python and play against them or have them play against each other.
-It should contain everything you need to run the game, once you have cloned it run ```python game.py``` to launch the game in your browser.
+This repo contains an implementation of the game that was used in the Man AHL Coder Prize 2016 competition.
+It allows you to write algo players in python and play against them or have them play against each other.

+This repo contains everything you need to run the game including all the 3rd party libraries it depends on.

+Once you have cloned the repo run ```python game.py``` to launch the game in your browser.
 The only requirements on your system are python* and a relatively up-to-date web browser.

-Your challenge is to write an algo player for the game, there are two example algo players in the algos package to help you get started.
+The challenge in the original competition was to write an algo player for the game and two example algo players were provided in the algos package to help entrants get started.
 You can measure the relative performance of all your algos by running ```python simulate.py```.
-Your competition entry should just be the python module for your algo.

-* will work with python 2.7 and 3.3 onwards but all submissions must be python 3.4